 Even though it is possible to accept payments up to 2.500€ against invoice without prior formal acceptance of a tender, the beneficiary will follow some internal procedures, which need to prove that the basic principles are respected.

-Tip #12.
+Even for direct award, the beneficiaries will be asked to evaluate two offers in order to justify the value for money.Tip #12.
 Basic recommendations for lowest-value procurement

-- Since any procurement has to either demonstrate the best value for money, or as appropriate, the lowest price (article 52.2(a) of ENI CBC IR), whenever possible, have more than one offer, even if only by email.
-It is not compulsory, but highly recommended.
-If you have only one offer or even no offer at all, please provide an explanation of the reasons for the choice and how 'best value for money' or 'the lowest price' principles were observed; - Each organisation has its own procedure for acquisition services/supplies/works, even for very low value ones.
+- Since any procurement has to either demonstrate the best value for money, or as appropriate, the lowest price (article 52.2(a) of ENI CBC IR), whenever possible, have two offers, even if only by e-mail.
+Evaluating two offers is compulsory..
+Having only one offer or even no offer at all is considered an exceptional case and can only be accespted in duly justified cases.
+For such a case, please provide an explanation of the reasons for the choice and how 'best value for money' or 'the lowest price' principles were observed; - Each organisation has its own procedure for acquisition of services/supplies/works, even for very low value ones.
 Keep the documents describing this procedure; - Ensure the compliance with internationally accepted standard for internal control, such as adequate segregation of functions (request of procurement, authorization of acquisition, accounting and payment by different persons); code of ethics known and formally accepted by employees, written procedures, organizational chart and job description of concerned persons (even for volunteers), etc.; - Sometimes, the description of low-value invoices may not be projectspecific (e.g. the acquisition of a computer).
 In such cases, attach a short memo describing the relationship with the project (e.g. acquisition of a computer for the project manager recruited for the project).